 Let’s talk about what’s got us here today.
 Porch blueprints.
 And since that’s today’s topic, what better place to begin than Decks.com?

 In their own words, “Decks.com offers a variety of deck designs and plans for every type of housing configuration.
 Many of the deck plans include features to make your deck unique including arbors, pergolas, built-in benches and planter boxes.”
 The best part?
 You can’t beat free!

-Here’s an option for you if you’re thinking of a porch with a single angle roof.
+Here’s an option for you if you’re thinking of a porch for your mobile home with a single angle roof.
 Its roof is a plane that slants down from your house.
 Additionally, its small size will be perfect for you if you’re working with limited lawn space.
 Stand a small plant or tree up in one corner or stick in a single rocking chair.
 On top of that, you might even add a few railing boxes and plan some red geraniums to add a homey look.

 Maybe you’re not feeling drawn to the single angle idea.
 No problem!
 Here’s an option for a roof that does come to a peak.
 Plus, it gives you 256 square feet.
 So, it’s a little more space than the single angle option.